Sexy. Steamy. Dirty. If you are curious about how to write erotica, or ever thought about writing it, this article is for you.

 Lions, tigers, and werewolves oh my!
 Paranormal shifter erotica is erotica with humans that can shapeshift into any other form.

 Erotic romance focuses on emotion, connection, and relationship.
 Many of these books are a bit longer than the other subgenres (not that length matters :)).
 These books typically have happy (ever-after) endings.

 Any erotica set in the past, any erotica not contemporary, falls into the historical subgenre.
 A common historical time period is Victorian.

-This subgenre covers the entire range of BDSM, which stands for bondage, discipline, dominance, submission, sadomasochism.
+This subgenre covers the entire range of BDSM, which stands for bondage, discipline, dominance, submission, and sadomasochism.

 This is erotica between two races.